stevekinney/react-and-typescript/lessons/welcome.md

 ## Code Examples and Project Starters

-Clone [this repository][projects] and run `npx npm-recursive-install` to install all of the dependencies.
+Clone [this repository][projects] and run `npx recursive-install` to install all of the dependencies.

 [projects]: https://github.com/stevekinney/react-and-typescript-projects